 What are Aquatic Invasive Species?

-Invasive species are plants or animals that are not native to a specific location, but have a tendency to spread.
+Invasive species are plants or animals that are not native to a specific location, but once introduced, they have a tendency to spread and create ecosystem imbalance.
 Some aquatic invasive species are threatening to invade Alberta waters, with the potential to cause major damage to the environment and our economy.
-The species of greatest concern in Alberta currently are two breeds of dreissenid mussel: the Quagga Mussel, and the Zebra Mussel, and one breed of plant: Eurasian Water Milfoil.
+The species of greatest concern in Alberta currently are two breeds of Dreissenid mussel: the Quagga Mussel, and the Zebra Mussel, and one breed of plant: Eurasian Water Milfoil.
 The province’s aquatic invasive species program focuses on all aquatic invasive plants, fish and invertebrates.